top of page

 • You watch the clock.
 You do the maths.
 If I fall asleep now, I'll get six hours.
 Five and a half.
 Five.
 Each calculation makes it harder to drift off.

 • You feel wired but exhausted at the same time.
-Your body is bone-tired.
+Your body is bone‑tired.
 Your mind won't stop.
-You know you're fatigued and yet you can feel the low hum of alertness keeping you suspended just above sleep.
+You can feel the low hum of alertness keeping you suspended just above sleep.

-• You are super sensitive to the topic.
-If anyone innocently enquires about your sleep you wish they wouldn’t.
-You do your best to ignore it as much as possible and struggle not to bite their head off.
+• You are sensitive to the topic.
+If anyone innocently asks about your sleep, you wish they wouldn't.
+You try to ignore it or play it down and struggle not to snap at them.

-If you read through that list and felt a quiet yes, that's me — this is for you.
+If you read through that list and saw yourself within it — this is for you.

 What you're experiencing is not a character flaw or a sign that something is fundamentally wrong with you.
-It is a very specific pattern that develops when the nervous system starts treating bedtime as something to be afraid of.
-It is more common than you might think, particularly for women in their 30s, 40s, and 50s, when life tends to be full and the body is often navigating hormonal shifts that make everything feel less predictable.
+It is a very specific pattern that develops when the nervous system starts treating sleep as something uncertain and unsafe — something you might not be able to do.
+It is more common than you might think and can affect anyone at any stage of their life.
+You are not alone in this.
+And there is a reason it has felt so hard to fix.

 You are not alone in this.
 And there is a reason it has felt so hard to fix.

-This Isn't a Sleep Problem.
-It's a Fear Problem.
+This Isn't Just a Sleep Problem.
+It's Also an Anxiety Problem.

-The difference matters enormously.
-Sleep anxiety is what happens when the mind begins to associate bedtime not with rest, but with threat.
-Somewhere along the way — after a period of stress, illness, hormonal change, a run of bad nights — your nervous system learned that sleep is something to be afraid of.
+Somewhere along the way — after a period of stress, illness, hormonal change, or a run of bad nights — your nervous system learned that sleep is unpredictable.
 Something uncertain.
-Something you might fail at.
+Something you might not be able to trust yourself to do.

-This is the fear-of-not-sleeping loop.
+This is the anxiety-about-not-sleeping loop.
 And it is relentless.

 Here's the cruel irony: most conventional sleep advice actively feeds the loop.

-When someone tells you to "try harder to relax," your nervous system hears: relaxing is a task you might fail at.
+When someone tells you to "just relax," your nervous system hears: relaxing is a task you might fail at.
 When you download another sleep app and it doesn't work, the message your brain receives is: see, even this didn't fix you.
-Every failed attempt becomes more evidence that sleep is something you can't trust yourself to do.
+Every effort you make to resolve it only seems to build more evidence that sleep is something you can't trust yourself to do.
+For some reason it feels out of reach — and you don't quite know why.

 The third truth is that your body already knows how to sleep.
-You did it for decades before this started.
-Sleep is not a skill you've lost.
-It's a natural process your nervous system has been blocking because it thinks it's protecting you.
-The work is not to learn to sleep.
-It's to help your system feel safe enough to stop guarding.
+Sleep is not a skill you've lost — it's a natural process your nervous system has been blocking because it thinks it's protecting you.

-The sixth truth is that this is solvable.
+The fourth truth is that this is solvable.
 Not managed, not white-knuckled through.
 Genuinely resolved.
-When the nervous system learns that sleep is safe again, the hypervigilance at bedtime dissolves.
-Sleep returns — not because you forced it, but because you stopped fighting it.
+When the anxiety is addressed directly — the thoughts, the emotions, the beliefs, the physiological activation — the nervous system learns that sleep is safe again.
+The hypervigilance dissolves.
+Sleep returns — not because you forced it, but because you stopped blocking it.

 Where Do You Go From Here